Last Update: 28 Mar 2021

-Once, when Tiresias was still young, he caught sight of two snakes mating near Mount Cyllene in Arcadia/ Peloponnese.
-Brutally, he tried to injure the snakes to make them split.
-All of a sudden, he saw himself transform into a woman...
+Once, when Tiresias was young, he caught sight of two snakes mating near Mount Cyllene in Arcadia/Peloponnesus.
+Brutally, he tried to hurt the snakes so that they would separate.
+Suddenly, he saw himself transformed into a woman...

-Seven years later, Tiresias again saw another a couple of snakes mating and on that moment he became a man again.
+Seven years later, Tiresias again saw a pair of snakes mating, and at that moment he became a man again.

-Up on Mount Olympus, Zeus, the king of the gods, and his wife Hera were arguing one day as to whether men or women had more pleasure in love.
+Up at Mount Olympus, Zeus, the king of the gods, and his wife Hera were arguing one day about whether men or women took more pleasure in love.

-"Let's ask Tiresias from Thebes.
+"Why don't we ask Tiresias from Thebes?
 He knows best.
 After all, he has been both man and woman in his life!"

-So they agreed to fetch Tiresias and consult him.
+So they decided to get Tiresias and ask him.

-"Now tell us, what is your honest opinion on that?", they asked Tiresias.
+"Now tell us, what is your honest opinion of this?" they asked Tiresias.

-"On a scale of ten, I can say that men get one part of pleasure, whereas women get nine parts!", Tiresias replied.
+"On a scale of ten, I can say that men get one part of the pleasure, while women get nine parts!" replied Tiresias.

-For that reason, Hera turned Tiresias blind.
+For this reason, Hera blinded Tiresias.
 But Zeus took pity on him and granted him the gift of prophecy and a very long life.